georgetown-mdi/dgen_MDI_DOEE/README.md

 #### STEPS:

 - **1. Run the above steps till STEP D.**
-  Pause if you can see the database in PgAdmin.
+  The database dgen_db should be connected and visible in PgAdmin.

+- **2. Open PgAdmin, Find the table `diffusion_shared.state_incentives_2020.py`.**
+    **Make sure** you can see the row whose values you want to change - it will contain 'DC' and 'SREC'

-- **2. Open the notebook `dGen_results_DC_2024.ipynb`.
+- **3. Open the notebook `dGen_results_DC_2024.ipynb`.
 Confirm you can connect to the PostgreSQL database using SQLAlchemy.**
 This connection allows interacting with your database directly from the Python script, enabling SQL commands, such as updates or queries, dynamically during script execution.

-- **3. Open PostGres, Find the table `diffusion_shared.state_incentives_2020.py`. **
-    **Make sure** can see the row whose values you want to change - it will contain 'DC' and 'SREC'

 - **4. Set SREC price and scenario parameters:**
   This can be changed by defining functions in the notebook directly.
 But to prepare for automation and scaling, we write a separate Python script `set_SREC_and_scenario.py`.
 This file performs two functions:

-  	- a. modify_sql: Overwrite the values in the `dgen_db.sql `file on prior to loading the database.
+  	- a. `modify_sql`: Overwrite the values in the `dgen_db.sql `file on prior to loading the database.
 Or, update the database in PostGres using SQLAlchemy.

-  	- b.
-Set scenario parameters: This changes the `input_sheet_final.xlsx` from inside Python.
+  	- b.  `Set scenario parameters`: This changes the `input_sheet_final.xlsx` from inside Python.
 MANUALLY set the arguments in the dictionary, based on the required setting for each parameter (like electricity price scenario - high).
 ```
 parameters_to_update = {
     "Technology": "Solar + Storage",